AmjadLille/cp4/README.md

 # cp4
+to run front: npm start
-to run: npm run dev
+to run front and back: npm run dev